dshxh-23/dshxh-23/README.md

 - Working knowledge of linux (setting up dual boot / with wsl)

 ### What I'm learning 🌱
-- Machine Learning from YouTube (Stanford CS229 by Andrew Ng).
+- Machine Learning (By Andrew Ng)
-- OpenCV and many other such python libraries.
+- Learning maths for ML - linear algebra, calculus, statistics, probablity
-- Core mathematical concepts to build a strong base for modern machine learning algorithms.
+- DSA - C, C++

-### Popular Repos 🌟
+### Some Random Repos 🌟
 - [Tic-Tac-Flow](https://github.com/dshxh-23/Tic-Tac-Flow): The classical Tic-Tac-Toe game with a twist!
 - [CLI Password Manager](https://github.com/dshxh-23/pwd-manager): A CLI Password manager to securely store all your passwords
 - [House-Price-Prediction](https://github.com/dshxh-23/House-Price-Prediction-ML): My first ML project and also the first one using Jupyter Notebook.